AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 ```
 Again, this is a sensible language decision.
 There is no reason to redeclare variables--it just makes things more confusing.

 For these reasons and more, we recommend that you use `let` as much as possible in your code, rather than `var`.
-There is no reason to use `var`, unless you need to support old versions of Internet Explorer with your code (it doesn't support `let` un til version 11; the modern Microsoft Edge browser supports `let` just fine).
+There is no reason to use `var`, unless you need to support old versions of Internet Explorer with your code (it doesn't support `let` until version 11; the modern Microsoft Edge browser supports `let` just fine).

 ## Updating a variable